hoothin/PagetualGuide/docs/rules/sideController.md

 # sideController
->Show or hide toolbar of sideController.
+>Show or hide the sideController toolbar.

 Example:
 --